 A SHARED SOLITUDE

-As we try to cope during this difficult time, most artistic events have been cancelled and many cultural organizations have had to curtail or reschedule their activities.
-The Festival des Arts de Saint-Sauveur is not permitted to hold any shows in its Big Top this year, but we have crafted a plan to pursue our mission while protecting the health and well-being of the artists, the public, and our staffers and volunteers, all of whom are our top priority.
-We are proud to unveil our new digital initiative, “A Shared Solitude,” created in cooperation with the Orchestre Métropolitain.
+As we tried to cope during this difficult time, most artistic events were cancelled and many cultural organizations had to curtail or reschedule their activities.
+The Festival des Arts de Saint-Sauveur was not permitted to hold any shows in its Big Top this year, but we crafted a plan to pursue our mission while protecting the health and well-being of the artists, the public, and our staffers and volunteers, all of whom are our top priority.
+We were proud to unveil our new digital initiative, “A Shared Solitude,” created in cooperation with the Orchestre Métropolitain.

-In addition, our artistic director, Guillaume Côté, in collaboration with the Orchestre Métropolitain, will follow and document the creative process of the 20 artists through interviews that will be part of the final productions shown online.
-When circumstances permit, the creations will be recorded outdoors in the sublime Laurentian landscapes around the city of Saint-Sauveur.
-Every Sunday from July to September, one of the performances will be presented on our website.
-We invite you to check back often at festivaldesarts.ca/ to see which artists have joined the list as the project moves forward.
+In addition, our artistic director, Guillaume Côté, in collaboration with the Orchestre Métropolitain, followed and documented the creative process of the 20 artists through interviews that were part of the final productions shown online.
+The creations were recorded outdoors in the sublime Laurentian landscapes around the city of Saint-Sauveur.
+Every Sunday from July to September, one of the performances was presented on our website.

 In commissioning these works and presenting them digitally, our aim is to promote the creative spirit and pay tribute to artists who demonstrate their resilience, their resourcefulness and their generosity.
 Here’s hoping that the arts continue to inspire, comfort, and awe you, illuminating your way forward as it does ours.